mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "Ginnu!"
 I interjected excitedly.
 "You disappeared after the battle.
 What happened to you?"

 "Battle?
-What battle?
-Whatever Ginnu fought in, thi died and is forgotten.
+Whatever battles Ginnu fought, thi died and is forgotten.
 I am _Annu_, one without a name."

 "Annu," I repeated but did not understand.
 A pendant around hae neck caught my eye and unraveled my curiosity.
 I took a closer look to make sure it was the genuine article.

 "You knew...
 Melna?"
 I asked.

-Hae voice perked up, "_You_ know Melna?"

-"Yes!
-She took me in when I woke up in Heiko..."

-"What happened to her?" thi asked in a subdued sort of excitement.
+"What happened to her?" thi asked in a subdued sort of excitement, "How do you know her?"

 A brief glimpse of her death flashed in my mind, and all the myriad emotions that went with it, crammed into a moment.
 Ginnu saw my stare, heard my silence, and understood.

+Hae voice perked up, "_You_ know Melna?"

+"She took me in when I woke up in Heiko," I said, grasping at my own voice for answers, "We fled with Pomri to Rudjan, but then we were separated.
+Spies."

-"She prepared her people for what was to come," I said, "Bought us time to save most of them."
+I regained my pride for her.
+"She prepared her people for what was to come.
+Bought us time to save most of them."

 In a slow gesture, thi grasped my hands with hae own and held silence between our palms.

-"Melna brought me an antidote.
-I was born in the dark, blind, but by whatever magic she infused in that concoction, I was able to see again."
+"Melna brought me an antidote," Thi explained, "I was born in the dark, blind, but by whatever magic she infused in that glass vial of hers, I was able to see again.
+I jumped ship and swam to the shore, but she chose to stay behind.
+Perhaps she had some unfinished business to tend to."

-I took note of the kanosin blue in hae eyes.
-Faint, but evident.
-If thi had been given antikan, then thi must have been given another dose.
+I took note of the kanosin blue in hae eyes: faint but evident.
+If thi had been given antikan, then thi must have had another dose of kanosin afterward.
+But how?
+But I didn't know how thi would fare in this in-between state.

-"Tell me about your home," I said.
+"Gi- Annu.
+We must find the boat and get you to safety."

+"Boat?
+Safety?
+Bah - they're both gone."

+"What do you mean?"

+"He took it," thi said.
+Her voice was cryptic and longing tone.

+"...Who?"

+Thi paused, struggling to come up with the thoughts that would lead her to the words thi wanted to say.

 "I was born in the darkness.
 A place where life and death no longer held any meaning.
 I was a ghost there, one of millions.
 But He... he brought me back to the world of the living."

-My breaths were shallow with a terrified imagination of such a place.
+My breaths were shallow with a terrified imagination of such a place, but still I pressed.

-"Who, I asked."
+"What is his name?"
+I asked.

+Thi said with a shudder, "Ramne."

-"Ramne," thi said and I felt the pores in my skin contract.
+The pores in my skin contracted.

-"The man who stole your boat stole death from me, made me a slave to his violent desires.
+"He stole death from me, made me a slave to his violent desires.
 Then Melna set me free."

 "Stole death...?"